SHUR1K-N/SortNinja-Double-Edged-Sort/README.md

 ### Note
 In no way is this algorithm to be considered an effort to be among the explicitly *faster* of sorting algorithms.
 This is merely a unique/unorthodox algorithm in its manner of sorting cycles.
 Since the min() and max() functions that lie within a single SortNinja iteration *themselves* involve a single cycle each of scanning the entire list, this already means one iteration of SortNinja's sorting is *two* entire scans of the unsorted list using min() and max().
 This gives SortNinja a time complexity of `O(2n)`, which would be the same as sorting one item at a time anyway; SortNinja just sorts both extremities alternatively (hence "Double-Edged").

+**TL;DR: I just wanted to use the "double-edged sort" pun, so I made something to fulfill the name.**

 ## Dependencies to PIP-Install
 - **colorama** (for colors)